 - Less interest in or ability to enjoy sex

-These symptoms can persist for weeks after the cessation of use of Ecstasy, though treatment may be able to reverse or slow them.
-In all cases, any evidence of ongoing emotional changes caused by chronic Ecstasy abuse will require directed therapeutic intervention from the first stages of rehab in order to aid in stabilization and help avoid relapse.
+These symptoms can persist for weeks after the last dose of Ecstasy, though treatment may be able to reverse or slow them.

-Like all street drugs, Ecstasy is often heavily cut by the time it gets to the end user.
-At all stages along its distribution route, pure MDMA is usually mixed with other cheaper substances by the handler to increase profits and increase the longevity of the high.
-This constant variation in chemical makeup can increase the chances of overdose when users are uncertain how much will be necessary to achieve the desired effect with each new batch.
+Like all street drugs, Ecstasy is often heavily cut by the time it gets to the buyer.
+Pure MDMA is usually mixed with other cheaper substances by the handler to increase profits as well as the longevity of the high.
+This constant variation in chemical makeup can increase the chances of overdose by not knowing how much MDMA is in the substance.

-Because Ecstasy is cut with a large amount of stimulant drugs like amphetamines or cocaine, users of Ecstasy often encounter the same chronic health problems experienced by stimulant addicts, like high blood pressure and cardiac issues.
+Because Ecstasy is cut with large amounts of stimulant drugs like amphetamines or cocaine, many people encounter the same chronic health problems experienced by stimulant addicts, like high blood pressure and other cardiac issues.
 For those who are diagnosed with circulatory issues or heart disease, the risk of heart failure increases significantly when the drug is used.

 Very limited and controlled clinical trials are underway to determine whether or not MDMA is therapeutically valuable to patients diagnosed with certain mental health disorders.
 However, it is important to note that the MDMA utilized in these studies is pharmaceutical grade and completely uncut; it is not the same as the Ecstasy sold on the street.